 You’ve got yourself a big bag of Prana Chai and you’re all ready to start inhaling those delectable flavours.

-At Prana Chai, we’ve perfected the art of brewing a divine chai tea.
 Although there are many ways to concoct your favourite cuppa, we have two preferred methods.
-But first, you need to know exactly what to put into your latte.
+But first, you need to know exactly what to put into your chai.

 Everything you’d ever want to make a heavenly brew.
 In our Prana Chai Original Masala Blend, for example, there’s 100% black Ceylon tea, cardamom, cinnamon, peppercorn, ginger, star anise, cloves, salt, and Australian Bushland honey.

 If you’re vegan or diabetic, you needn’t miss out.
 Pick up a bag of our Vegan Blend instead.
 It replaces honey with agave syrup, giving it a lower GI and a slightly sweeter flavour.